anoma/namada/documentation/specs/src/masp/trusted-setup.md

 The Namada Trusted Setup (TS) consists of running the phase 2 of the MPC which is a circuit-specific step to construct the multi-asset shielded pool circuit.
 Our phase 2 takes as input the Powers of Tau (phase 1) ran by Zcash that can be found [here](https://download.z.cash/downloads/powersoftau/).

-## Overview of the contribution flow
+## Contribution flow

+### Overview

+1. Contributor compiles or downloads the CLI binary and runs it.
+2. CLI generates a 24-words `BIP39` mnemonic.
+3. CLI can choose to participate in the incentivized program or not.
+4. CLI joins the queue and waits for its turn.
+5. CLI downloads the challenge from the nearest AWS S3 bucket.
+6. Contributor can choose to contribute on the same machine or another.
+7. Contributor can choose to give its own seed of randomness or not.
+8. CLI contributes.
+9. CLI uploads the response to the challenge and notifies the coordinator with its personal info.

+### Detailed Flow
-NOTE: add CLI flag `--offline` for the contributors that run on an offline machine.
+**NOTE:** add CLI flag `--offline` for the contributors that run on an offline machine.
 The flag will skip all the steps where there is communication with the coordinator and go straight to the generation of parameters in step 14.
 1. Contributor downloads the Namada CLI source from GitHub, compiles it, runs it.
 2. CLI asks the Contributor a couple of questions:
 		a) Do you want to participate in the incentivized trusted setup?
 			- Yes.
 Asks for personal information: full name and email.
 			- No. Contribution will be identified as Anonymous.
-		b) Do you want to take part in the contest?
-			- Yes.
-This assumes that the Contributor will generate the parameters with another method than the default implementation and that in any case the contribution file will be uploaded through the CLI.
-			- No. Pursue with the normal flow.
 3. CLI generates a `ed25519` key pair that will serve to communicate and sign requests with the HTTP REST API endpoints and receive any potential rewards.
     The private key is generated through [BIP39](https://docs.rs/tiny-bip39/latest/bip39/#) where we use it as a seed for the `ed25519` key pair and a 24 word seed-phrase is presented to the user to back-up.
 5. CLI sends request to the HTTP REST API endpoint `contributor/join_queue`.
 Contributor is added to the queue of the ceremony.